Naturally & Philosophically Sweet Honey: Uncommon Buy

-The island’s nickname is The Isle of Flowers, after all, so you’d expect it to be a popular haven for bees.
+The island’s nickname is The Isle of Flowers, after all, so you’d expect it to be a haven for bees.
 What you wouldn’t expect, though, is that the island’s leading beekeeper is a former professor of philosophy.

-His name is Andre Mangatal and it’s no stretch to say he’s one of the most interesting people I’ve ever met on my travels.
-I mean, it’s not every day that you meet someone who’d give up a nice, cushy (and clean) teaching job to take on the dirty and dangerous job of raising bees in the rainforest, but that’s exactly what Andre did.
+His name is Andre Mangatal and it’s no stretch to say he’s one of the most interesting people I’ve ever met.
+I mean, it’s not every day that you meet someone who’d give up a nice, cushy (and clean) teaching career to take on the dirty and dangerous job of raising bees in the rainforest.
+That, however, is exactly what Andre did.

-When you visit him today, up at his home deep in the thickly rainforested hills near the village of Mont-Vert in northern Martinique, you see a master beekeeper, expertly taming his buzzing minions without the aid of one of those imposing Hazmat-like suits.
+When you visit him today, up at his home deep in the thickly rainforested hills near the village of Le Mont-Vert in northern Martinique, you see a master beekeeper, expertly taming his buzzing minions without the aid of one of those imposing Hazmat-like suits.
 The man doesn’t even wear shoes!
 Surely he must’ve apprenticed under some legendary bee-whisperer, right?

 Actually, Andre learned everything he knows about beekeeping from books.
 He also learned how to build his own house and raise crayfish (he raised the ones I ate at Le Petibonum), from books.
-Yeah, he’s smart… real smart (I did mention that he was a professor, right?)
+Yeah, he’s smart.
+Real smart.
+(I did mention that he was a professor, right?)

 To talk-talk to Tak-Tak, call ’em at Tel: 011-596-596-691369.